A unifying approach to diffusive transport in annealed heterogeneous media: Randomly Modulated Gaussian Processes

 The practical value of our unifying representation~(\ref{eq:LJE_def}) goes far beyond the classification of known models.
-Various combinations of the physical effects can be realized by changing the properties of $C$ and $J$.
-For example, DD modulation, which was originally proposed for Brownian motion, can be applied to under-damped Langevin dynamics~\cite{vitali_etal-jrsi-2018,sliusarenko_etal-jpa-2019}, the Ornstein-Uhlenbeck process~\cite{Lanoiselee2023} that we call OU+DD-Exp in Fig.~\ref{fig:model_space}, and to fractional Brownian motion~\cite{Wang2020} (fBm+DD-Exp).
-As experimental data do not necessarily follow a particular model, the diagram in Fig.~\ref{fig:model_space} invites rethinking the statistical analysis of the data beyond the restricted framework of specific models.
-While a lot effort was put into attributing experimental data to a specific model, we encourage to classify experimental datasets according to the statistical properties of $C$ and $J$, as illustrated in Fig. \ref{fig:model_space}.
+Various combinations of the physical effects can be simultaneously realized by changing the properties of $C$ and $J$.
+For example, DD modulation, which was originally proposed for Brownian motion, can be applied to under-damped Langevin dynamics~\cite{vitali_etal-jrsi-2018,sliusarenko_etal-jpa-2019}, to the Ornstein-Uhlenbeck process~\cite{Lanoiselee2023} (that we call OU+DD-Exp in Fig.~\ref{fig:model_space}), and to fractional Brownian motion~\cite{Wang2020} (fBm+DD-Exp). {\clr Similarly, generalized versions of L\'evy flights with correlated displacements can be constructed such as L\'evy fractional stable motion (fBm+L\'evy) ~\cite{Burnecki2010}, and L\'evy-driven Ornstein-Uhlenbeck process (OU+L\'evy)~\cite{Maller2009}.
+In this way, one can produce a variety of new models with well-controlled statistical properties.} As experimental data do not necessarily follow a particular model, the diagram in Fig.~\ref{fig:model_space} invites rethinking the statistical analysis of the data beyond the restricted framework of specific models.
+While a lot effort was put into attributing experimental data to a specific model, we encourage to classify experimental datasets according to the statistical properties of $C$ and $J$, as illustrated in Fig. \ref{fig:model_space}. {\clr Development of reliable inference tools for such classifications presents an important direction for future research.}

-The advantage of our discrete-time framework is twofold: first, the matrix representation allows one to incorporate the building blocks of the dynamics in a general way and to get an exact derivation of its first four moments; second, the discrete integration is performed through multiplication by the $L$ matrix, which is a simple operation that can easily be inverted (with $L^{-1}$ corresponding to differentiation).
+The advantage of our discrete-time framework is threefold: first, the matrix representation allows one to incorporate the building blocks of the dynamics in a general way and to get an exact derivation of its first four moments; second, the discrete integration is performed through multiplication by the $L$ matrix, which is a simple operation that can easily be inverted (with $L^{-1}$ corresponding to differentiation). {\clr Finally, the characteristic function of RMGPs admits a formal expression that can be exactly solved in some relevant cases.}